-The LGBCE's technical guidance document sets out the following key criteria for determining the size of the Council:
+The LGBCE's technical guidance document sets out the following key criteria for determining the size of the Council:-

-- (i)The Governance arrangements for the Council and how it takes decisions across the broad range of its responsibilities; - (ii)The scrutiny functions relating to its own decision making, and the Council's responsibilities to outside bodies; - (iii)The representational role of Councillors in the local community and how they engage with people, conduct casework and represent the council on local partner options.
+- (i) The Governance arrangements for the Council and how it takes decisions across the broad range of its responsibilities; - (ii) The scrutiny functions relating to its own decision making, and the Council's responsibilities to outside bodies; and - (iii) The representational role of Councillors in the local community and how they engage with people, conduct casework and represent the Council on local partner options.

-In considering the issues around council size, the authority did not want to lose sight of the statutory criteria of delivering electoral equality for local voters whilst balancing the interests and identities of local communities and delivering effective and convenient local government.
+In considering the issues around Council size, the authority did not want to lose sight of the statutory criteria of delivering electoral equality for local voters whilst balancing the interests and identities of local communities and delivering effective and convenient local government.

-The LGBCE aims to recommend a council size that allows the council to take decisions effectively, manage the business and responsibilities of the council successfully and provide effective community leadership and representation.
+The LGBCE aims to recommend a Council size that allows the Council to take decisions effectively, manage the business and responsibilities of the Council successfully and provide effective community leadership and representation.

-A summary 'at a glance' document - see Appendix 1 - provides a high level local context for the Taunton Deane area including the main challenges and opportunities relating to the borough.
+A summary 'at a glance' document - see Appendix 1 - provides a high level local context for the Taunton Deane area including the main challenges and opportunities relating to the Borough.

-TDBC currently has 56 councillors; this was last reviewed in 2006 when the number was increased to 56 from 54.
-In terms of comparing this figure, using the Nearest neighbour model prepared by the Chartered Institute of Public Finance and Accountancy, TDBC has the equal second largest number of councillors with only South Somerset(with 60) having more and Wyre Forest the smallest number with 33 - see Appendix 2.
+TDBC currently has 56 Councillors; this was last reviewed in 2006 when the number was increased to 56 from 54.
+In terms of comparing this figure, using the Nearest Neighbour model prepared by the Chartered Institute of Public Finance and Accountancy, TDBC has the equal second largest number of Councillors with only South Somerset(with 60) having more and Wyre Forest the smallest number with 33 - see Appendix 2.

-As at December 2015, TDBC had an overall electorate of 79,647 with an average electorate per councillor of 1,422, with a large proportion of the wards exhibiting variances from the average by more than plus or minus 10%.
-In addition, a comparison with the three hundred plus local authorities in England shows that the electorate per councillor figure to be in the lowest 10% across the country.
+As at April 2016, TDBC had an overall electorate of 81,154 with an average electorate per councillor of 1,449, with a large proportion of the wards exhibiting variances from the average by more than plus or minus 10%.
+In addition, a comparison with the three hundred plus local authorities in England shows that the electorate per Councillor figure to be in the lowest 10% across the country.

-The LGBCE are also required to take into account any changes in the number and distribution of electors that is likely to take place within 5 years following the end of the review.
+The LGBCE are also required to take into account any changes in the number and distribution of electors that is likely to take place within five years following the end of the review.
 So in this case, with the review due to be completed during 2017, the LGBCE have asked for electorate forecasts for the period until 2022.
 This is not a straightforward process as in addition to taking into account birth and mortality trends, proposed new housing developments need to be estimated, including type and size of dwellings and inward and out ward migration.
-The output from this work is set out in Appendix 3 from which it can be seen that it is estimated that as at 1st April, 2022, the total number of electorate is estimated to be in the region of '84,166'(to be updated).
+The output from this work is set out in Appendix 3 from which it can be seen that it is estimated that as at mid 2022, the total number of electorate is estimated to be in the region of 85,565.

-(i)Governance and Decision Making
+(i) Governance and Decision Making

 The Council currently operates Executive decision making arrangements with 8 portfolios.
-The controlling group is the conservatives with 36 members, with 13 liberal democrat members, 3 independent members, 2 labour members and 1 UKIP member( and one seat currently vacant with a by-election scheduled for 14th April, 2016).
+The controlling group is the Conservatives with 36 Members, with 13 Liberal Democrat Members, 3 Independent Members, 2 Labour Members and 1 UKIP Member and one seat currently vacant with a by-election scheduled for 14 April, 2016.

-A borough charter was granted on the 10th March, 1975 and every year the councillors elect one of their number to be Mayor of Taunton Deane.
-The two main roles for this job is to chair the full council meetings and be the First Citizen of Taunton Deane.
+A Borough Charter was granted on the 10 March, 1975 and every year the Councillors elect one of their number to be Mayor of Taunton Deane.
+The two main roles for this job is to Chair the Full Council meetings and be the First Citizen of Taunton Deane.